fastlane/docs/docs/actions/pilot.md

   `dev_portal_team_id` | The short ID of your team in the developer portal, if you're in multiple teams.
 Different from your iTC team ID!
   `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team.
 To get provider short name run `pathToXcode.app/Contents/Applications/Application\ Loader.app/Contents/itms/bin/iTMSTransporter -m provider -u 'USERNAME' -p 'PASSWORD' -account_type itunes_connect -v off`.
 The short names of providers should be listed in the second column
   `groups` | Associate tester to one group or more by group name / group id.
-E.g. '-g "Team 1","Team 2"'
+E.g. '-g "Team 1","Team 2"' `wait_for_uploaded_build` | Use version info from uploaded ipa file to determine what build to use for distribution.
+If set to false, latest processing or any latest build will be used